ThosRTanner/Docking_Dialogue_Interface/Readme.md

 1. Notepad++ calls the `setInfo` function, and the main code will construct an instance of your class, passing a reference to the supplied `NppData` object.
 1. Notepad++ calls the `getFuncsArray` function.
 The main code will then call the `on_get_menu_entries` method of your class (see below)
 1. Messages and notifications are sent to your plugin via the `on_message` and `on_notification` methods.
    1. You should probably ignore the `NPPM_SHUTDOWN` message.
-Among other things it is not safe to delete the class object until notepad++ exits because it still accesses the memory allocated for the module name in `TbData` after it sends the message, and it makes more sense to clean up resources in your destructor.
+Among other things it is not safe to delete the class object until Notepad++ exits because it still accesses the memory allocated for the module name in `TbData` after it sends the message, and it makes more sense to clean up resources in your destructor.
 1. Notepad++ exits.
    1. The runtime library deletes the instance of your class, and so your destructor is called.